wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 {% include important.html content="The self-service upgrade from a trial version currently provides offers only for monthly billable commit contracts.
 If you're interested in burndown commit offers, contact the Tanzu Observability sales team. " %}

-To purchase Tanzu Observability, you must either have a VMware Cloud services account or create one during the purchase process.

 A Super Admin user can upgrade from trial version and purchase Tanzu Observability.

+To purchase Tanzu Observability, you must either have a VMware Cloud services account (VMware account) or create one during the purchase process.

 Billing depends on the amount of data, measured in points per second (PPS), that you send to Tanzu Observability  on a monthly basis.
 If you exceed the contracted rate for more than 5% of the hours of a given month, you will be charged for the usage above it (the overages).
 In any case, you do not lose any of your data.

 1. In the UI, on the banner showing you how many days have left from your trial period, click **Upgrade**.
 2. Read the information on the Introduction screen carefully and click **Next**.
-3. To connect your VMware account, click **Connect**.
+3. To connect with VMware Cloud services, click **Connect**.

    You are redirected to the VMware Cloud Services Console page.

-4. Choose your VMware Cloud services account email address, enter your password and log in.
+4. Log in to the VMware Cloud Services Console with your VMware account.

-   If you don't have an existing VMware Cloud services account, you must create one.
+   If you don't have an existing VMware account, you must create one.

 5. Select an organization or create a new one.